iNKORE-NET/SAMPLES.ElectronForge.WithReact/README.md

 This will start the Electron app.
 You can now start developing your app.

-### Other Templates
+## Other Templates

-- For a React app with Electron, please check [STARTER.ElectronForge.WithReact](https://github.com/iNKORE-NET/STARTER.ElectronForge.WithReact)
+- For a React app with Electron-Forge, please check [STARTER.ElectronForge.WithReact](https://github.com/iNKORE-NET/STARTER.ElectronForge.WithReact)